How Claude-Mem Uses Hooks: A Lifecycle-Driven Architecture

 src/hooks/save-hook.ts → plugin/scripts/save-hook.js

-Purpose: Generate AI-powered session summaries during the session When: Triggered programmatically by the worker service What it does:- Gathers session observations from database
+Purpose: Generate AI-powered session summaries during the session When: When Claude stops (triggered by Stop lifecycle event) What it does:- Gathers session observations from database

 - Sends to Claude Agent SDK for summarization